-The Mortgage Bankers Association (MBA) recently announced that the delinquency rate on 1-4 unit residential properties increased to 4.36 percent of all loans.
-In April alone, the number of overdue mortgages rose to 3.6 million, which is sharply up from about two-million in March.
+The Mortgage Bankers Association (MBA) recently announced that the delinquency rate on 1-4 unit residential properties decreased to a rate of 4.65% of all loans outstanding by the end of the 4th quarter in 2021.

 Forbearance and Delinquency

-The CARES Act, as indicated, promotes mortgage forbearance by lenders and servicers in every state.
-Every mortgage backed by the federal government qualifies for this pause or reduction in payments for six months or more.
-Interest still accumulates during this period, so the entire amount owed does not diminish due to forbearance.
+The Coronavirus Aid, Relief and Economic Security CARES Act promoted mortgage forbearance by lenders and servicers in every state.
+Every mortgage backed by the federal government qualified for this pause or reduction in payments for six months or more.
+Interest still accumulated during this period, so the entire amount owed did not diminish due to forbearance.
 It is simply pushed off while hard times last.

-These measures stave off the usual response to non-payment, including adverse credit reporting and legal action to seize the property.
-However, such arrangements do not move the loans out of the delinquent column in terms of MBA reporting; rather, they spare distressed borrowers the bitter fruit of delinquency.
+These measures staved off the usual response to non-payment, including adverse credit reporting and legal action to seize the property.
+However, such arrangements did not move the loans out of the delinquent column in terms of MBA reporting; rather, they spared distressed borrowers the bitter fruit of delinquency.

-On a comparative basis, owners in Washington behind on mortgage payments represent a very low percentage against the national figures.
-This does not, nevertheless, give the complete picture.
+On a comparative basis, owners in Washington who were behind on mortgage payments represented a very low percentage against the national figures.

 Liquidity refers to how much cash banks have on hand to lend.
 As forbearance cases increase, ready cash necessarily decreases because income is reduced.
 True, it is owed and expected, eventually.
 Forbearance amounts to essentially an IOU from customer to lender.
 A problem arises because so many lenders sell their loans to the secondary market (Fannie Mae, Freddie Mac or other investors).